 The Right to a Trial within a Reasonable Time

 DISCLAIMER: The above information is provided for reference only and should not be deemed actual legal advice.
-If you or someone you know has been arrested and charged with a criminal offence, contact Passi & Patel criminal lawyers in Brampton at 905-459-0004 now for a no-obligation consultation to discuss the your criminal matter further and ensure your legal rights are protected.
+If you or someone you know has been arrested and charged with a criminal offence, contact Passi & Patel criminal lawyers in Brampton, Mississauga, and Milton, 905-459-0004 now for a no-obligation consultation to discuss your criminal matter further and ensure your legal rights are protected.